-No, but you may experience some flu-like symptoms for 1-3 days which are a sign that your body is building immunity to COVID.
+No, but you may experience some flu-like symptoms for 2-3 days which are a sign that your body is building immunity to COVID-19.
 The vaccine will not make you test positive for COVID-19.

-Your body will reach its fullest protection about 2 weeks after you receive the second shot (Pfizer or Moderna.
+Your body will reach its fullest protection about 2 weeks after you receive the second shot.
 It is encouraged that until, and even after this time you continue to practice social distancing and to wear a mask to protect yourself and others.
-However, CDC guidance is changing all the time about what you can do after being fully vaccinated.
-More information about these recommendations are here.

 Individuals with a known history of a severe allergic reaction (e.g., anaphylaxis) to any component of the Moderna COVID-19 vaccine should not take the vaccine.
 COH staff will review your medical history with you before you receive the vaccine.
 The vaccine does not contain any shellfish, eggs, latex, preservatives, antibiotics, or products of human or animal origin.

 The vaccine is offered for free.
-The cost of giving you the shot will be billed to your insurance if you have it.
+The cost of giving you the shot will be billed to your insurance.
 Most insurance companies, including Medicaid and Medicare, will cover this cost so there is no out-of-pocket cost for patients.
 For COH patients who don’t have insurance or are eligible for our sliding fee discounts, COH will cover the cost of the vaccine.